getCUJO/QoOID/draft-olden-ippm-qoo.md

 --- abstract

 This document describes a new network quality framework named Quality of Outcome (QoO).
-The QoO framework is unique among network quality frameworks in satisfying all the requirements layed out in "Requirements for a Network Quality Framework Useful for Applications, Users and Operators".
+The QoO framework is unique among network quality frameworks in satisfying all the requirements laid out in "Requirements for a Network Quality Framework Useful for Applications, Users and Operators".

 The framework proposes a way of sampling network quality, setting network quality requirements and a formula for calculating the probability for the sampled network to satisfy network requirements.